viafanasyev/stack-machine/README.md

-If the error occurs while running the assembly file (for example, if the stack is empty and `POP` command is called), then this program fails with assertion and exits by SIGABRT (see https://github.com/viafanasyev/immortal-stack for available error messages at `STACK_SECURITY_LEVEL 3`).
+If the error occurs while running the assembly file (for example, if the stack is empty and `POP` command is called), then this program fails with assertion and exits by SIGABRT (see https://github.com/viafanasyev/immortal-stack for list available error messages at `STACK_SECURITY_LEVEL 3`).

 Probably, there will be more advanced error messages in the future.